-An Error Log for the collection of mistakes is an indispensible part of Math learning, and a quality Log can be your own “knowledge box”.
-The method of creating such a collection is listed below for your reference.
+An Error Log for the collection of mistakes is an indispensable part of Math learning, and a quality Log can be your own “knowledge box”.
+A Plus Pal developed the method of creating such a collection and listed it below for your reference.

 3 Steps to Create Your Error Log